Is someone you know experiencing domestic abuse?

 - Encourage and help to develop a safety plan.
 Agree with their concerns for their safety as well as that of the children.
 Offer your assistance in developing a plan that may even include you.
 Help by looking ahead to a plan of action should the abuser become violent again.
 Suggest an ‘escape bag’ somewhere which could include an extra set of car keys, ID documents, birth certificates, insurance cards, in case she needs them.

-- Encourage her to break the isolation.
+- Encourage him/her to break the isolation.
 One of the most effective ‘tools’ for abusers is the victim’s isolation from family, friends, co-workers or any type of support system.
 Help find an agency offering counselling and support groups.

 - Encourage them to take threats seriously.
 Express your concern for her /his safety and never minimise threats made by the abuser.
 Remember, that an abused person is in the most danger when they decide to leave.
-Respect their judgment as to the right time to leave.
+Respect their judgement as to the right time to leave.
 The time must be right and safe.

 - Evaluate how they cope.
 Faced with violence and abuse, many people develop ways of coping that are themselves destructive.
 The last thing they will need is another reason to be hard on themself, so encouragement will be required.